chrisjonesdesign85/fullstack-beyond/README.md

       - Power Supply
       - Case
         - ATX
+      - Raspberry Pi

 ## Linux
 - ### nano
-  - nano is a simple, easy to use editor that you'll usually find on unix/linux operating systems.
+  - nano is a simple, easy-to-use editor that you'll usually find on Unix/Linux operating systems.
   - There are a few basic key commands you need to know to start out with nano:
   - Edit something with nano:
     - `nano filenam.txt`